Alex Kirilloff Player Props: Twins vs. Tigers

-The Minnesota Twins, including Alex Kirilloff (.267 slugging percentage in past 10 games, including zero homers), battle starting pitcher Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+Alex Kirilloff -- .143 average over his past 10 games -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Reese Olson on the mound, on June 24 at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Red Sox.
+He had a hitless showing in his previous game (0-for-2) against the Tigers.

 Alex Kirilloff Game Info & Props vs. the Tigers